Yukon Lakes Monitoring Initiative

 Commissioned by Government of Yukon

-The overarching objective of the Yukon Lakes Monitoring Overview Project is to understand the current and historic lake monitoring efforts and explore the possibility of a coordinated lake monitoring approach in the Yukon.
-To meet this objective the following project tasks were completed in 2023:
+The overarching objective of the Yukon Lakes Monitoring Overview Project was to understand the current and historic lake monitoring efforts and explore the possibility of a coordinated lake monitoring approach in the Yukon.

-Listening to the participants and analysis of the findings gathered through this project led to an overarching vision to implement a coordinated territory-wide lake monitoring network where Indigenous perspectives and Western science are interwoven.
-This vision is supported by eight recommendations and further sub-recommendations that describe potential pathways to implement long-term lake monitoring that supports the protection of lakes for future generations.
+Listening to the diverse perspectives of project participants and analyzing he findings led to an overarching vision to implement a coordinated territory-wide lake monitoring network where Indigenous Knowledge and Western science are interwoven.
+This vision is supported by eight recommendations (read the Yukon Lakes Monitoring Overview report) and further sub-recommendations that describe potential pathways to implement long-term lake monitoring that supports the protection of lakes for future generations.

 PHASE 2: "Celebrating The Lakes" Gathering, Whitehorse (December 12-13, 2023)